-Tohono Chul is a unique urban desert park with nature trails and cultural programs.
-In the 1980s, the Wilsons established Tohono Chul, a 37-acre park, to protect and preserve this parcel of Sonoran Desert, and donated 65 pieces from Suzanne Colton Wilson’s collection to establish the Park’s Permanent Collection.
-Today, we have grown to 49 acres with a Collection of over 350 objects.
+Tohono Chul is a unique urban desert garden with nature trails and cultural programs.
+In the 1980s, the Wilsons established Tohono Chul, a 37-acre parcel of land, to protect and preserve a piece of the Sonoran Desert, and donated 65 pieces from Suzanne Colton Wilson’s collection to establish Tohono Chul’s Permanent Collection.
+Today, we have grown to 49 acres with a collection of over 350 objects.

 In United States history, the American flag has been infused with a great many ideologies, serving as a medium for solidarity, personal expression and social commentary.
 Through a variety of patriotic Native American artworks donated to Tohono Chul by Elinor Lamont Hallowell, these pieces provided a unique view of the American flag and the inextricable nature of symbolism and the human experience.